 A zero-knowledge rollup is a Layer 2 blockchain solution that performs computations and storage off-chain while funds are held in a smart contract.

-Simply put, zero-knowledge rollups or zk-rollups is a Layer 2 scalability solution that allows blockchains to validate transactions faster while also ensuring that gas fees remain minimal.
-Zk-rollups manage to perform better than traditional Layer 1 blockchains like Ethereum because they combine on and off-chain processes.
+Simply put, zero-knowledge rollups or zk-rollups is a layer-2 scalability solution that allows blockchains to validate transactions faster while also ensuring that gas fees remain minimal.
+Zk-rollups manage to perform better than traditional layer-1 blockchains because they combine on and off-chain processes.

-Zk-rollups are becoming increasingly popular both among developers who are looking to boost usability, and among investors and traders looking for faster and cheaper transaction processing.
-Solutions like Zcash
+Zk-rollups are becoming increasingly popular both among developers who are looking to boost usability and among investors and traders looking for faster and cheaper transaction processing.